Dhulikhel Hospital

-Dhulikhel Hospital, a Kathmandu University hospital, is an independent, not for profit, non-government hospital in Dhulikhel, Kavrepalanchok, Nepal.
+Dhulikhel Hospital(Kathmandu University Hospital), is an independent, not for profit, non-government hospital in Dhulikhel, Kavrepalanchok, Nepal.

 History

 The hospital was conceived and supported by the Dhulikhel community, as a health service provider.
 The hospital was inaugurated by the late king Birendra Bir Bikram Shah Dev in 1996, as a collaborative project of the Dhulikhel Municipality, NepaliMed and Dhulikhel Health Service Association.
 The hospital was started to provide outpatient service, 24 hours emergency, inpatient from beginning.
-Dr. Ram KM Shrestha and Dr. Rajendra Koju were 2 doctors to start the affordable health care services from this hospital.
+Dr. Ram KM Shrestha is a founder of the hospital who started this hospital to provide quality healthcare service to all.

 Service area

-The hospital covers a population of 2.7 million people from Bhaktapur, Dolakha, Kavrepalanchowk, Ramechhap, Sindhupalchok, Sindhuli and other districts.
-Dhulikhel Hospital has provided services to people from more than 50 out of 75 districts of the country.
-About 2.7 million people from Kavrepalanchowk, Sindhupalchowk, Bhaktapur, Dolakha, Ramechhap, Sindhuli, Kathmandu, Lalitpur and surrounding districts are served in a year.
+Dhulikhel Hospital serves a vast population of approximately 2.7 million people across multiple districts, including Bhaktapur, Dolakha, Kavrepalanchowk, Ramechhap, Sindhupalchok, Sindhuli, Kathmandu, Lalitpur, and neighboring areas.
+Its impact extends beyond these regions, as it has provided medical services to individuals from more than 50 of Nepal’s 75 districts.
+Each year, the hospital continues to be a vital healthcare provider for communities in need across the country.
 There are significant number of cases referred from different parts of the country.
 Since opening of Banepa Bardibas highway connecting eastern Terai, the number of patients from Terain region has significantly increased.

 University Hospital

-Dhulikhel hospital is also the university hospital for all the medical programs run under the collaboration with Kathmandu University (constituent medical programs of Kathmandu University).
-Kathmandu University School of Medical Sciences is running MBBS, BDS, BSc.
-Nursing, BNS, BPT, MD/MS in different specialties in this hospital.
+Dhulikhel Hospital, in collaboration with Kathmandu University, established the Kathmandu University School of Medical Sciences, serving as a university hospital for all medical programs.
+The institution offers a range of medical courses, including MBBS, BDS, BSc Nursing, BNS, BPT, and MD/MS across various specialties, contributing to the advancement of healthcare education and services in Nepal.